Our student welfare policy is in place to make sure all students are happy, healthy, safe and protected whilst studying with us.

 The safety and well being of all our students is our primary concern and is something we take very seriously.
 We are passionate about creating a school life that enables every student to flourish.
 Providing a world-class educational facility is not just academics.
 It means attending to the emotional, medical and environmental needs of all our students.

-Our staff are accustomed to helping people from different backgrounds and cultures and are experienced in dealing with a wide range of personal or study related issues, from problems with stress, depression to exam anxiety.
+Our staff are accustomed to helping people from different backgrounds and cultures and are experienced in dealing with a wide range of personal or study-related issues.

 Measures we take to ensure juniors are taken care of after their arrival & throughout their course: